Adverse Possession: Legal Principles and Classic Cases in the UK and the US

 Facts of the case: Pye, the Director of the company, acted through its director.
 He allowed his neighbours, the Grahams, to use 23 hectares (57 acres) he owned under a grazing agreement.
 The agreement period ended on 31 December 1983.
 Pye did not enter into another agreement because he wanted to develop the land.
 After 12 years, the Grahams sought to obtain it under the law of adverse possession.

-Court of Appeal: The Court of Appeal overturned the ruling of the High Court and held that the Grahams were only using the land because of the grazing agreement, thus they hadn’t been in possession of it.
+Court of Appeal: The Court of Appeal overturned the ruling of the High Court and held that the Grahams were only using the land because of the grazing agreement, thus they hadn’t been in possession of it (so as to hold adverse possession).

-House of Lords: The House of Lords in JA Pye (Oxford) Ltd v.
-Graham, [2002] UKHL 30, [2003] 1 AC 419, unanimously rejected the Court of Appeal’s decision and restored the decision of Neuberger J. that found adverse possession.
-It was observed by the House of Lords that the intention of the squatter (of excluding the owner) is decisive, not that of the true owner.
-It proceeded as under:
+House of Lords: In JA Pye (Oxford) Ltd v.
+Graham, [2002] UKHL 30, [2003] 1 AC 419, the House of Lords unanimously rejected the Court of Appeal’s decision and restored Neuberger J.’s decision finding adverse possession.
+It was observed by the House of Lords that the squatter’s intention (to exclude the owner) is decisive, and not that of the true owner.

 • “intention, in one’s own name and on one’s own behalf, to exclude the world at large, including the owner with the paper title if he be not himself the possessor, so far as is reasonably practicable and so far as the processes of the law will allow”.